 This is the business hub of Sydney and North Sydney.
 Unless you have gone to private school, forget trying to do business here.
 You can get a very stable job here but it is hard to go out on your own due to cliques.
 You have to be really big to cover your overheads in this area too.
 Mainly US and UK companies seem to do business here.
 They can afford it!
 This area has many very large government departments, libraries, universities (UTS and University of Sydney), churches (Wesley Mission and St Barnabas Broadway which was burnt down on 10 May 2006, now meets at Moore College, near Sydney University and by June 2007 had made plans to rebuild the old wreck of a church building at Broadway with a new design by late 2009, construction in August 2010 and a 1000 strong congregation was opened in June 2012) and courts so if you need to figure something out or get a transaction done, go here.
 It's quicker but dearer.
 Also there is the high crime rate from Redfern next door if you live in the area so batten down the hatches!
 This is an incredibly congested area so take the train or bus, don't drive your car.
 Needless to say there are tons of Internet cafes and wireless hotspots here.

 In August 2010, City of Sydney started rolling out Sydney Cycleways through the CBD and Ultimo.
-In January 2011, NSW Govt launched Bicycle Info NSW.
+In January 2011, NSW Govt launched Transport for NSW Walking and Cycling.
 In December 2013, NSW Cycling Strategy completes missing links mainly in Sydney CBD.
+See Inner West Council Cycling and Walking Routes and Maps.
 Bikes move more people than cars in Peak Hour!

 Most of the rich and famous live here - the upper middle class.
 They are very money-oriented and ruthless when it comes to price.
 They will put huge pressure on your cashflow by not paying on time and extorting by using feature creep to get free work done.
 They are asset rich but cash poor.
 They are very myopic and think they are the only good bit of Sydney, despising people from the Western Suburbs and trying to keep them under the thumb by leaving them in poverty - usual capitalist people.